 Monthly, gross nonexempt income shall be verified prior to initial certification, unless the household is entitled to expedited service and postponed verification for one month.
-Income is also verified at recertification when a household reports that the amount of income has changed more than fifty dollars (\$50), or the source of income has changed.
+Income is also verified at redetermination and periodic report when a household reports that the amount of income has changed more than twenty-five dollars (\$25) or the source of income has changed.